Where history and culture breathe as one.

 Entry: Free

-Accessibility, parking: The mosque is easily accessible on foot and by car, and several parking areas are located nearby.
+Accessibility, Parking: The mosque is easily accessible both on foot and by car, and several parking areas are available nearby.
+We recommend approaching the parking area from Molnár sor / Horváth Géza sor (we also suggest entering this location into your GPS).

 Publisher: Esztürk Kft.